kieran-mackle/AutoTrader/README.md

 pip install autotrader
 ```
 ## Documentation
-AutoTrader is documented on the [project website](https://kieran-mackle.github.io/AutoTrader/docs).
+AutoTrader is well documented on the [project website](https://kieran-mackle.github.io/AutoTrader/docs).

 There is also a detailed [Quick Start Guide](https://kieran-mackle.github.io/AutoTrader/tutorials/getting-autotrader).